 Whether you’re looking for some sweet pastries, a traditional Korean breakfast, or an American-style breakfast.

 You will be able to get it in one of the many eateries dotted across the shopping streets of Myeongdong.

 After breakfast, you can continue your exploration of this district.
-Shopaholics are warned to keep a close eye on their watch because if they would lose track of time they could spend hours shopping for clothes, beauty products, cosmetics etc.
+Shopaholics are warned to keep a close eye on their watch because if they would lose track of the time they could spend hours shopping for clothes, beauty products, cosmetics, etc.

 But you don’t need to be a shopping addict to love Myeongdong.
 Amateur K-pop singers and bands often gather and play in the shopping streets making Myeongdong a good place to soak up the Korean atmosphere.

 Right beside the busy shopping streets lies the majestic Myeongdong Cathedral.
 This building is an impressive sight and certainly worth a visit both on the outside as well as on the inside.